-With winter weather in the near future, Monticello Elementary Schools are in need of some gently used or new snow pants (youth sizes 8 and 10/12) and heavy winter snow gloves.
+With winter weather, Monticello Elementary Schools are in need of some gently used or new snow pants (youth sizes 8 and 10/12) and heavy winter snow gloves.
 If you have any you are willing to donate, please contact Jen Speltz or drop them off at Carpenter Elementary School.
 Thank you for your help in keeping kiddos warm!

 KCRG TV9 Athlete of the Week Luke Lambert.
 Click HERE for the story